franga2000/aliexpress-fake-sites/README.md

-# AliExpress fake site detector
+# AliExpress fake site blocker

 There are a bunch of fake machine-translated websites out there with the sole purpose of redirecting you to AliExpress.
 You can read more about them in [this Google Search Help thread](https://support.google.com/websearch/thread/111669340/i-have-discovered-that-99-search-results-redirect-me-to-aliexpress-they-all-are-fake-online-stores?hl=en).